 Figure 1 presents data from 170 programs and reveals that the majority of programs have 10 or fewer nucleus faculty members.
 85 percent of the programs have 25 or fewer faculty members.
-The program faculty average nucleus size is 13 and the median is 8.
+The average program faculty nucleus size is 13 and the median is 8.